Meet our Young Researchers (PNRR)

 Italia Domani

-• Grantees of Marie Skłodowska-Curie Individual Fellowships under the Horizon 2020 Framework Programs and Marie Skłodowska-Curie Postdoctoral Fellowships under the Horizon Europe Framework Programs.
+• Grantees of Marie Skłodowska-Curie Individual Fellowships under the Horizon 2020 Framework Programs and Marie Skłodowska-Curie Postdoctoral Fellowships under the Horizon Europe Framework Programs, who have completed their project no more than 60 months before the date of publication of the call (4th July 2024).

-• Researchers who have obtained a "Seal of Excellence" by participating in Marie Skłodowska-Curie Individual Fellowships and Marie Skłodowska-Curie Global Postdoctoral Fellowships, as part of the Horizon 2020 and Horizon Europe framework programs.
+• Researchers who have received a "Seal of Excellence" by participating in Marie Skłodowska-Curie Postdoctoral Fellowships, as part of the Horizon Europe framework programs, within the 24 months before the publication of the Young Researcher Call (4th July 2024).

 Candidates are required to select one Italian University or Public research body as Host Institution.

-Projects submitted by SoE candidates have a maximum duration of 24 months, while those of MSCAs have a maximum duration of 36 months.
+Projects submitted by SoE and MSCAs candidates have a maximum duration of 36 months.

 The researchers, whose projects are eligible for funding, are recruited by the Host Institution in non-tenured assistant professor positions pursuant to art.
 24, paragraph 3, letter a), of the Law of 30 December 2010, n.
 240.